maixnor/wu-quartz/content/semester 1/Functions with many Variables.md

 For each variable we derive the function considering only this one variable.
 The other variables are all treated as constants (if you are lucky most of them just fall away).

-#todo get notation from slides
+#wontfix get notation from slides
 ## But why bother?
 - each of the variables has a separate convexity/concavity
 	- imagine a hilly landscape, you are south of a hill peak (2 variables x,y)